tholok97/imt3005-vagrant-vm/README.md

 # Vagrant-defined VM for working with IMT3005 - Infrastructure as Code

+## Introduction

+This repo defines a Vagrant environment for working with the course IMT3005 - Infrastructure as Code.
+As Virtual Machines created using this method are disposable, you can experiment to your heart's content without messing anything up.

-## Description
+## Included tools

-This repo defines the virtual machine I use for working with OpenStack and Puppet in the course IMT3005 - Infrastructure as Code using Vagrant.
-The machine is based on Ubuntu 16.04, and comes with the OpenStack CLI tools, pdk, puppet-agent and Vagrant installed.
-Configuration is done through a Vagrantfile, so that the environment is disposable and reproducible.
+* OpenStack CLI
+* pdk
+* puppet-agent
+* puppet-lint
+* Vagrant
+* LaTeX

 ## Structure